-Regarding the relationship between neuroticism and emotion regulation, Muris et al. (2005) believe that people with a high score on the neuroticism scale tend to experience negative emotions which predispose them to repetitive and annoying cognitions to experience negative states.
-However, Mohebbi and Zarei (2019) showed that re-evaluation is an important cognitive strategy in reducing athletes' negative emotions.
-The results of a study on athletes showed that emotional stability has a positive correlation with effective emotion regulation strategies (tolerance and moderation), neuroticism has a negative correlation with emotion tolerance strategy (Klatt et al., 2021).
-On the other hand, non-cognitive strategies such as emotional inhibition have been positively correlated with the characteristics of neuroticism (Siyaguna et al., 2019), and also it has been associated with motivational settings and poor performance in athletes (Wagstaff, 2014; Mohebbi et al., 2017).
+Regarding the relationship between neuroticism and emotion regulation, Muris et al. (2005) believe that people with a high score on the neuroticism scale tend to experience negative emotions, which predispose them to be repetitive and annoying cognitions to experience negative states.
+However, Mohebbi and Zarei (2019) showed that re-evaluation is an essential cognitive strategy in reducing athletes' negative emotions.
+Furthermore, a study on athletes showed that emotional stability positively correlates effective emotion regulation strategies (tolerance and moderation), while neuroticism negatively correlates with emotion tolerance strategy (Klatt et al., 2021).
+On the other hand, non-cognitive strategies such as emotional inhibition have been positively correlated with the characteristics of neuroticism (Siyaguna et al., 2019).
+It has also been associated with motivational settings and poor performance in athletes (Wagstaff, 2014; Mohebbi et al., 2017).
 Likewise, neuroticism can weaken the adaptive cognitive strategy and prevent the person from adapting optimally and achieving positive results from sports participation.
-On the other hand, the higher the emotional stability, emotion regulation and motivation, the more likely a person is to achieve high levels of success (Pipiora, Et al., 2022; Zandi and Mohebbi, 2016; Mohebbi et al., 2016; Hallaji et al., 2018).
-Studies show that neuroticism is less associated with poor selfregulation and goal pursuit and team cohesion (Aeron, & Pathak, 2012; Bipp, & Kleinbeck, 2011; Robinson et al., 2010).
+On the other hand, the higher the emotional stability, emotion regulation, and motivation, the more likely a person is to achieve high levels of success (Pipiora, Et al., 2022; Zandi and Mohebbi, 2016; Mohebbi et al., 2016; Hallaji et al., 2018).
+Furthermore, studies show that neuroticism is less associated with poor selfregulation, goal pursuit, and team cohesion (Aeron, & Pathak, 2012; Bipp & Kleinbeck, 2011; Robinson et al., 2010).
 Consequently, emotion regulation processes can be assumed to provide more information to understand how the neurotic trait interacts with participation motivation.

 While the theoretical framework and results of previous studies suggest a potential link between neuroticism, emotion regulation, and participation motivation, the role of these three factors in a structural model has not yet been tested.
 Also, research evidence suggests emotion regulation as an underlying mechanism that can demonstrate how neuroticism can affect the motivational orientation of people.
-Subsequently, testing the mediating role of emotion regulation in the neuropsychology-participation motivation model can play an important role in resolving the existing ambiguities and improve the understanding predictions of employee participation motivation that face inactivity problems due to long working hours (Chatripour et al., 2021; Momenan et al., 2012).
+Subsequently, testing the mediating role of emotion regulation in the neuropsychologyparticipation motivation model can play an essential role in resolving the existing ambiguities and improve the understanding predictions of employee participation motivation that face inactivity problems due to long working hours (Chatripour et al., 2021; Momenan et al., 2012).

 On the other hand, improving sports participation can lead to job satisfaction and productivity in this group by promoting physical and psychological health (Vafaei Najar et al., 2017; Panahi et al., 2020).
-Although employee sports participation is a concern (e.g., Baldi et al., 2020; 2021; Asareh et al., 2018), the lack of sufficient evidence on the effect of neuroticism and emotion regulation on employee participation motivation has led to no serious action in this regard.
-Therefore, the present study aims to investigate the effect of neuroticism and emotion regulation on employees 'sports participation and tries to answer the questions whether emotion regulation strategies play a mediating role in relation to neuroticism and motivation of employees' sports participation?
+However, employee sports participation is a concern (e.g., Baldi et al., 2020; 2021; Asareh et al., 2018), and the lack of sufficient evidence on the effect of neuroticism and emotion regulation on employee participation motivation has led to no serious action in this regard.
+Therefore, the present study aims to investigate the effect of neuroticism and emotion regulation on employees 'sports participation and tries to answer the question of whether emotion regulation strategies play a mediating role in neuroticism and motivation of employees' sports participation.